 With cash, you choose

 Humanitarian organizations, including World Vision, are increasingly using e-cards—like debit cards—to provide aid to refugees and disaster survivors.
 In 2017, World Vision assisted 2 million people in 28 countries with cash-based aid.
 Cash equivalent cards are not only efficient and cost-effective, they give families more independence and choices.
 They also support local markets, creating a sustainable business model.
 In Lebanon, Syrian refugees can use the card for basic needs, including food, shelter, health, and hygiene.
-World Vision works with the World Food Program to distribute e-cards to refugees, monitor shops that honor the cards, and handle refugees’ concerns.
+World Vision works with the World Food Programme to distribute e-cards to refugees, monitor shops that honor the cards, and handle refugees’ concerns.

 June 15, 2018